petertwigg/petertwigg.github.io/index.md

 In my work with clients I draw from my training in homeopathy and naturopathy together with my training and depth of personal experience in meditation, self-development work and experiences of consciousness.
 My evolution as a practitioner has seen me move from being a naturopath and homeopath towards becoming a healer.
 My task is to find the right tool to help you move forward.
 My focus also provides a framework in which to help people transform or heal.
 The work I do is often extremely subtle and profound.
 It is a work of depth seeking to bring about change at the deepest level of yourself.

 > Our ordinary consciousness is not natural, but an acquired product.
-This as given us both many useful skills and many insane sources of useless suffering.
+This has given us both many useful skills and many insane sources of useless suffering.
 > &mdash; Charles Tart, Waking Up